 - Adults greater than or equal to 60 year of age.

-- Diagnosis of non-metastatic breast, bladder or colorectal cancer following
+- Diagnosis of non-metastatic breast, bladder or a gastrointestinal cancer following

-- Completed a treatment with chemotherapy a minimum of 4 weeks prior to entry.
+- Completed a treatment with chemotherapy a minimum of 4 weeks prior to entry with no

 - Reasonable expectation that no cancer-specific therapy will be given in the subsequent 6